University of Michigan Comprehensive Cancer Center

 Ann Arbor, Michigan

-Cancer population sciences is divided into biomedical prevention and socio-behavioral research.
-In addition, UMCCC has a strong focus on outcomes, disparities and quality of life research.
-Efforts include understanding how breast cancer patients make treatment decisions, assessing the economic impact of cancer treatment, and examining the geographic variations in surgical options.
+Cancer control and population sciences is divided into cancer epidemiology and prevention, and health behavior and outcomes.
+The efforts include understanding how breast cancer patients make treatment decisions, assessing the economic impact of cancer treatment, and examining the geographic variations in surgical options.

 UMCCC researchers are at the forefront of precision medicine.
 A program called Mi-OncoSeq uses high-throughput gene sequencing techniques developed and studied in the university’s laboratories.
 Through informed consent, patients with metastatic or refractory cancer for whom standard therapies are not effective can be evaluated.
 This multidisciplinary project brings together a Precision Medicine Tumor Board with expertise from clinical oncology, clinical genetics, genomic science/bioinformatics, clinical pathology, social and behavior sciences, and bioethics.
 It uses gene sequencing results to give clinicians and patients recommendations regarding clinical trials or targeted therapy based on the molecular characteristics of an individual patient’s cancer.
 Researchers also use the data to identify new genetic anomalies.